+In this review, I’ll be taking a look at Universal Audio’s Volt 2 audio Interface.
 Universal Audio has been renowned for being on the cutting edge of recording technology, let’s see if their new addition to the Volt series stands up to the hype.

-Our verdict on the Universal Audio Volt 2
+Final verdict on the Volt 2

 Yup, the Volt 2 does, in fact, add up to the hype.
 While this interface isn’t groundbreaking in any particular way, it is a solid and reliable interface that would fare well for any beginner or intermediate musician.

 What I don’t like